mmuratarat/mmuratarat.github.io/_pages/faq.md

 Statistical significance does not mean practical significance (business relevance).
 Only by considering context can we determine whether a difference is practically significant; that is, whether it requires action.

-A statistically significant result isn’t attributed to chance and depends on two key variables: sample size and effect size.
+A statistically significant result is not attributed to chance and depends on two key variables: sample size and effect size.
 Sample size refers to how large the sample for your experiment is.
 The larger your sample size, the more confident you can be in the result of the experiment (assuming that it is a randomized sample).
 You will run into sampling errors if your sample size is too low.
 There is a small effect size (say a 0.1% increase in conversion rate) you will need a very large sample size to determine whether that difference is significant or just due to chance.

 #### What is a p-value?